AudioKit/AudioKit/Developer/macOS/ExtendingAudioKit/README.md

 ## The basic approach
 In this example, we create an Xcode project which contains:

-* The AudioKit frameworks, either the pre-compiled versions, or the entire *AudioKit For macOS.xcodeproj* Xcode project (a sub-project inside the main project)
+* The AudioKit frameworks, either the pre-compiled versions, or the entire *AudioKit.xcodeproj* Xcode project (a sub-project inside the main project)
 * The new extension code, and
 * A full-fledged macOS application, for testing the new code together with established **AudioKit** modules.